 |(Already registered?
 Log in)|

-Everyone is familiar with Nagios, which is often considered the de-facto standard for monitoring.
+Everyone is familiar with the product Nagios, which is often considered the de-facto standard for monitoring.
 The other tools in that general category are OpenNMS, Zenoss, Groundworks, HyperIQ and others.
 I am only talking here about tools that would qualify in the NMS category: something that really tracks different systems and devices across the entire infrastructure.

 A couple of years ago, I was so tired of Nagios that I was ready to try something new.
 A couple of tools didn’t make the list, simply because of the “fremium” model.
 The basics are there, but anything more typically carries a hefty price tag.